Peter Mortimer (rugby league): Background

 Peter Mortimer was born in Yagoona, a suburb of Sydney, the second of the three brothers to play for Canterbury during the late 1970s, and 1980s.
-Glen Mortimer the 4th brother played 27 first grade games for Cronulla between 1983-87 after starting out in the Bulldogs lower grades.
+Glen Mortimer the 4th brother played 27 first grade games for Cronulla between 1983 and 1987 after starting out in the Bulldogs lower grades.
+Glen played one KB Cup match for Canterbury against Newtown in 1982.
 The brothers were all raised in the Riverina city of Wagga Wagga, New South Wales.

 His son, Daniel, made his NRL début in 2009 for the Parramatta Eels, continuing the family tradition.

 Playing career

-Mortimer played 190 first grade games for Canterbury between 1977–87, and is equal fourth on the all-time try-scoring list alongside older brother Steve.
+Mortimer played 190 first grade games for Canterbury between 1977 and 1987, and is equal fourth on the all-time try-scoring list alongside older brother Steve.
 He was a member of the Canterbury Premiership winning teams in 1980, 1984 and 1985 and played in Canterbury's Grand Final loss in 1979.

 Mortimer scored a try in Canterbury's 1979 Grand Final loss against St George and was their only try-scorer in the 1985 triumph against St George.
 He also had a try disallowed in the 1984 success against Parramatta.

-Mortimer represented New South Wales in 1979 and was unlucky not to play State of Origin and narrowly missed selection for the 1982 Kangaroo Tour.
+Mortimer represented New South Wales during the 1979 Great Britain Lions tour and was unlucky not to play State of Origin and narrowly missed selection for the 1982 Kangaroo Tour.
 Even though Steve and Chris played for Australia Peter enjoyed a fine career at Canterbury as a winger or centre and was a popular and respected player amongst his teammates and opponents.

 Peter Mortimer, his older brother Steve Mortimer and younger brother Chris Mortimer played in four Grand Finals together.
 Peter was a non-playing reserve in 1986 due to injury and only Steve was around when the 1988 Grand Final was played.
 No pair of brothers, yet alone trio of brothers have played in four Grand Finals in the last 30 years.
 All three Mortimer brothers are Life Members of the Canterbury-Bankstown Bulldogs Football Club.